Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Psychedelic Milk.md

 **See the amazing patterns made by food colouring and detergent in milk.** - A little milk, a little food dye, a little washing-up liquid... and an amazing display of colour.
 See the stunning swirling effects from disrupting the surface tension.

-Last initially checked on 2022-01-29 by Conor Cafolla (ctc43@cam.ac.uk) and double-checked on 2022-01-31 by Jessica Trevelyan (jet81@cam.ac.uk)
+Last initially checked on 2023-02-06 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2022-01-31 by Jessica Trevelyan (jet81@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->